carlpaton/DockerCompose/wait-for/README.md

 # Wait For

-This is an attempt to create and elegant solution to 'wait for' container services to become available.
-This is related to docker compose the startup order (depends_on)
+This is an attempt to create an elegant solution to 'wait for' container services to become available which is related to docker compose's startup order (depends_on)

 ## wait-for-db.sh